GdAlSi: An antiferromagnetic topological Weyl semimetal with non-relativistic spin splitting: Introduction

-In this article, we present a combined first-principle calculation, angle-resolved photoemission spectroscopy (ARPES) and magneto-transport studies of the emergent topological phases in non-centrosymmetric unconventional antiferromagnetic WSM GdAlSi.
+In this article, we present a combined first-principles calculation, angle-resolved photoemission spectroscopy (ARPES) and magneto-transport studies of the emergent topological phases in non-centrosymmetric unconventional antiferromagnetic WSM GdAlSi.
 The purpose of this study is two-fold.
-Firstly, we predict the presence of an unconventional WSM phase in GdAlSi using \textit{ab-initio} calculations and verified the same using the ARPES measurements.
-Secondly we propose the presence of momentum dependent spin splitting with a strong non-relativistic origin in a non-centrosymmetric collinear AFM as confirmed from electric and magnetic multipole studies.\cite{Naka2019,Hayami2019} This effect is sometimes nomenclatured as `altermagnetism' \cite{Libor2020, Naka2019, Kyo-Hoon2019, Hayami2019, Yuan2020, Yuan2021, Smejkal2022, Yuan, yuan2023uncovering} which has never been observed in a non-centrosymmetric system.
-We also analysed the effects of such splitting on non-trivial band topology.
-Overall, GdAlSi is the first exclusive candidate material which co-host both altermagnetism and topological non-trivial features arising out of a unique interplay between magnetic order, topology and electronic correlations.
-Finally, we propose a device architecture which can leverage such unique interplay for practical spintronic/topotronic applications.
+Firstly, we predict the presence of momentum-dependent spin-splitting with a strong non-relativistic origin in a non-centrosymmetric collinear AFM phase as confirmed from symmetry analysis and electric and magnetic multipole studies \cite{Naka2019,Hayami2019}.
+This effect is sometimes nomenclatured as `altermagnetism' \cite{Smejkal2022, PhysRevX.12.040501, Mazin2022, Libor2020, Naka2019, Kyo-Hoon2019, Hayami2019, Yuan2020, Yuan2021, Yuan, yuan2023uncovering} which has never been observed in a non-centrosymmetric system earlier.
+Secondly, we predict the presence of an unconventional WSM phase in GdAlSi using \textit{ab-initio} calculations and verify the same using the ARPES measurements.
+We also analysed the effects of such momentum-dependent splitting on non-trivial band topology.
+Overall, GdAlSi is the first exclusive candidate material which co-hosts both altermagnetism and topological non-trivial features arising out of a unique interplay between magnetic order, topology and electronic correlations.
+Finally, we propose a device architecture which can leverage such unique interplay for practical spintronic/topotronic characteristics.
 Our systematic study not only contributes to a better understanding of non-trivial topology of GdAlSi but also sheds new light on the intimate relation between magnetic order and topology.\\